Previous topic

 disable-syslog

-Do not log to syslog, only to stdout.
+Do not log to syslog, only to stderr.
 Use this setting when running inside a supervisor that handles logging (like systemd).
 Note: do not use this setting in combination with daemon as all logging will disappear.

 distribution-load-factor